neapsix/neapsix.github.io/content/posts/2022/20220604_Which_WireGuard_On_FreeBSD.md

 AllowedIPs = 10.2.0.0/24
 ```

-That changed fixed the issue.
+That change fixed the issue.

 ```console
 # wg-quick up wg0